BrainDynamicsUSYD/nftsim/test/data/configs/README.md

-#Configs data (neurofield/test/data/configs/)
+# Configs data (nftsim/test/data/configs/)

-This directory contains output files for each of the configuration files found in the neurofield/configs directory.
+This directory contains output files for each of the configuration files found in the nftsim/configs directory.
 They are intended to be used as a check of consistent behaviour following code modifications.

 To check that any modifications that you have made to the code haven't